ddmitov/perl-executing-browser/README.md

 * In order for the overriden core functions to act like a security barrier for unsafe operations, a statical code analysis is performed before the execution of a script.
     1. Even a single occurence of a call to one of the original core function starting with the ```CORE::``` invocation will prevent the script from being executed.
     2. Adding directories to the ```@INC``` array from the ```BEGIN``` block is also detected and results in aborting the script execution.
     However, statical code analysis is not performed on modules to avoid performance degradation.
-It is considered that core modules are safe, CPAN modules can not be installed without user intervention and without the ```use lib``` statement, without the ```PERLLIB``` environment variable and without adding directories to the ```@INC``` array from the ```BEGIN``` block, there is no practical way to execute an unsafe code without user's permission.
+    It is considered that core modules are safe and CPAN modules can not be installed without user intervention.
+There seems to be no practical way to execute unauthorized and unsafe Perl code without the ```use lib``` statement, without the ```PERLLIB``` environment variable and without adding directories to the ```@INC``` array from the ```BEGIN``` block.

 **Perl Debugger Interaction:**
 * Every Perl script can be selected for debugging and debugging means execution, which is also a security risk.
 So if Perl debugger interaction is not needed, it can be turned off by a compile-time variable.
 Just change ```PERL_DEBUGGER_INTERACTION = 1``` to ```PERL_DEBUGGER_INTERACTION = 0``` in the project file of the browser (peb.pro) and compile the binary.